 In 1993, The Ballarat University College together with The Royal Agricultural Society of Victoria (RASV) joined to conduct the first international beer and brewing competition in Australia, with RASV taking the lead role in the event management of the ‘Australian International Beer Awards’.
 RASV continues to present the Awards with valuable input from the Australian beer Industry Advisory Group.
 Federation University Australia are a major sponsor of the Awards.

-Today the AIBA is the largest annual beer competition in the world assessing both draught and packaged beer, attracting 1,699 entries from more than 311 breweries in 35 countries in 2015.
+Today AIBA is the largest annual beer competition in the world assessing both draught and packaged beer, attracting more than 1,700 entries from more than 320 breweries in 36 countries.

-Categories and awards have been added to the programme over its 24-plus year history as an international competition, with 30 Champion and Major Trophies on offer in 2016, reflecting the burgeoning industry and evolving changes in production techniques, flavour profiles and popular beer styles.
+Categories and awards have been added to the program over its 24-plus year history as an international competition, reflecting the burgeoning industry and evolving changes in production techniques, flavour profiles and popular beer styles.